bratislava/bratiska-cli/src/README.md

 #### Staging and Production

 To deploy to the stage, you need to add `--staging` flag, and your changes need to be committed and pushed to branch to our repository.
 You can`t have untracked changes.

-The same applies to production, so you need to use `--production`, and changes must be merged to master.
+The same applies to production, so you must use `--production`, and changes must be merged to master.
 Otherwise, you can`t update production.

 ```bash
 bratiska-cli deploy --staging